 Global E-Learning Market Statistics

-- The global eLearning industry is projected to surpass 243 billion U.S. dollars at a 5.08% CAGR in 2022, according to Statista.
+- The global eLearning industry is projected to surpass 243 billion U.S. dollars at a 5.08% CAGR, according to Statista.

 - For every dollar spent on eLearning, companies make back $30 in productivity, according to eLearn2grow statistics.

 - The fastest-growing eLearning industry market is the Asia Pacific, with eLearning revenues expected to grow at an annual rate of 20%, according to the same source.

 - Since 2000, the digital learning industry has grown by 900%, according to KPMG.